 There is also influence from the DPRK with a number of North Korean restaurants in the city.
 Yongil has too a lively nightlife scenery with South Korean styled bars and clubs all over the city.

 Did you know that many South Korean stars and music groups go to Yanji to perform?
 Something indeed not common in small Chinese cities…

 Interesting fact - most Chinese-Korean households have Korean TV in Yanji, mainly South Korean channels, though local Korean channels are available too.
-It is not uncommon for locals not to have Chinese channels at home and the older generations of Korean-Chinese usually struggle to speak Chinese fluently.

 About one hour away by bus / train from Yanji is a smaller city just separated from the DPRK by the Tumen River; Tumen.
-At KTG we are able to arrange entries in to the DPRK via Tumen where you can cross over the bridge into the Korean city of Namyang and then move from here Northeastern parts of North Korea such as Mt.
+At KTG we are able to arrange entries in to the DPRK via Tumen where you can cross over the bridge into the Korean city of Namyang and then move from here to Northeastern parts of North Korea such as Mt.
 Chillbo, Hoeryong, Rason and other areas in the region that are slowly opening up to tourism.
 Please do contact us if interested in this option.